harness/developer-hub/docs/software-engineering-insights/sei-profiles/workflow-profiles/velocity-profile.md

 Velocity profiles allow you to set grading thresholds (Good, Acceptable, and Slow) for each stage.
 These thresholds influence grades reported on your Lead Time widgets and provide both per-stage and cumulative grades.

-You can customize Workflow profile stages and thresholds to align with your team's Software Development Lifecycle (SDLC) processes.
+You can customize [Workflow profile stages](#configure-the-workflow-stages) and thresholds to align with your team's Software Development Lifecycle (SDLC) processes.
 For profiles involving multiple tools like issue management, SCM, and CI/CD, avoid duplicate tracking of the same event (e.g., Deploy to Production in both Jira and CI/CD).

 ![](../static/velocity-1.png)

 ### Workflow stages

-The Velocity profile represents Lead Time as user-configurable stages that reflect your software delivery process.
+The Velocity profile represents lead time as user-configurable stages that reflect your software delivery process.
 Stages can be configured by selecting start events, defining thresholds, and adding or editing stages.

 You can change the start event that initiates the first stage, and you can add, edit, and remove stages.
 When editing stages you can customize the fields, define ideal and acceptable time ranges, grades, and more.
 This refines how you track KPIs.